 There are NO MAKE UP EXAMS and NO EXAMS WILL BE GIVEN EARLY.
+If you must miss an exam, I will put the weight of that exam on the final exam (e.g., if you miss one exam, your final will be worth the original 34% of your grade PLUS the 15% weight of the midterm).
+I will only replace ONE of the midterm grades, so if you miss more than one, you will automatically receive a zero for that exam.
 Each exam will be composed of two sections: a multiple choice section and a short answer section.
-Therefore, you should bring a #2 pencil and a non-graphing calculator to the exam (a ruler is also recommended).
+Therefore, you should bring a pencil and a non-graphing calculator to the exam (a ruler is also recommended).
 No cell phone calculators will be permitted.
 If you bring a graphing calculator or cell phone calculator to the exam, 10 points will be deducted from your grade on that exam.

 Midterm exams will not be cumulative, but the material builds upon itself, so it is important to understand each concept along the way.
 Exam material will be based off of the lecture notes, readings, and problem sets.
 All exams will be held in the usual classroom.
-The first midterm (Chapters 1-5) will take place on Friday, October 3rd.
-The second midterm (Chapters 6-10) will take place on Friday, November 21st.
-The final exam will be cumulative and will be held in the usual classroom on Saturday, December 13, 2008 from 1:30-4:00 pm.
+The first midterm (Chapters 1-5) will take place on Friday, February 20th.
+The second midterm (Chapters 6-8) will take place on Friday, March 20th.
+The third midterm (Chapters 9-11) will take place on Friday, April 24th.
+The final exam will be cumulative and will be held in the usual classroom on Thursday, May 7th, from 10:30-1:00 pm.

 Note: If you have 3 or more final exams on the same day, you are entitled to arrange an alternative exam time for the last exam scheduled on that day.
-To qualify for rescheduling final exam times, you must provide evidence that you have 3 or more exams on the same day, and you must make arrangements no later than the 6th week of the semester (no later than Friday, October 3, 2008).
+To qualify for rescheduling final exam times, you must provide evidence that you have 3 or more exams on the same day, and you must make arrangements no later than the $6^{th}$ week of the semester (no later than Friday, February 20, 2009).